WICG/scheduling-apis/explainers/prioritized-post-task.md

 The API supports two operations that modify a task once it has been queued: cancellation and changing priority.
 The API leverages a `TaskController` that supports `AbortController` operations (`abort()`) and an additional `setPriority` operation.

-E.g. Changing priority and aborting tasks with a `TaskController`:
+The following example demonstrates controlling tasks with a `TaskController`:

 ```javascript
 const controller = new TaskController('user-blocking');